krzentner/language-world/data/text-davinci-003/chain_md/reach-4.md

 Steps:  1.
-Reaching towards the target location by moving the robot's gripper directly to the target location.
+Move the robot's arm to the target location  2.
+Move the robot's gripper to the target location
-- When the robot's gripper is not near the target, the robot should reach to the goal.
+- When the robot's arm is not at the target location, the robot should move arm to the target location.
+- When the robot's arm is at the target location, the robot should move the gripper to the target location.